 Upon vesting, the Group will withhold an amount for an employee's tax obligation associated with a share-based payment and transfer that amount, in cash, to the relevant tax authority on the employee's behalf.
-In 2022, three plans vested in total, one plan vested under the 2013 scheme and two plans vested under the 2018 scheme.
-The total estimated withholding tax transferred to the relevant tax authorities was \$2.2 million (2021: \$1.7 million).
-Of this total, \$0.6 million was in relation to employee social security contributions and \$1.6 million was in relation to income tax.
+In 2023, three awards vested in total under the 2018 scheme.
+The total estimated withholding tax transferred to the relevant tax authorities was \$2.0 million (2022: \$2.2 million).
+Of this total, \$0.5 million was in relation to employee social security contributions and \$1.5 million was in relation to income tax.

-37. Retirement benefit obligations
+36. Retirement benefit obligations